wbcraft/zerocam/README.md

 Don't expect anything groundbreaking here.

 The end goal is to write something in Python, add on/off buttons to start/stop the camera via GPIO, and configure rsync to transfer when connected to a specific Wi-Fi network.
-The end server will be doing the h264 to mp4 conversion - it's just in the cam.sh for benchmarking.
+The target server will be doing the h264 to mp4 conversion - it's just in the cam.sh for benchmarking.